While loops are helpful because they let the code run until the user decides to quit the program.

 - Ada

-We may want to use a while loop to run until a defined action is completed, such as emptying out a list
+We can use a while loop to run until a defined action is completed, such as emptying a list.

 We should avoid a situation where we have an infinite loop.